michaelkourlas/node-xmlcreate/README.md

 </html>
 ```

-Additional examples can be found in examples/example.js.
+A JavaScript version of this example can be found in the examples directory.

 ## Tests ##